Counselling 101: Essentials for New Professionals

 Therapeutic Alliance: The therapeutic alliance, also known as the working alliance, refers to the relationship established between the counsellor and the client.
 It requires mutual understanding, collaboration, and trust since progress largely depends on the quality of this alliance.
 Establishing a strong professional bond often involves demonstrating complete confidentiality, showing empathy, and employing active listening techniques.

-Client Autonomy: This refers to the client's freedom to decide their course of actions throughout the counselling process.
+Client Autonomy: This refers to the client's freedom to decide their course of action throughout the counselling process.
 It puts the client in charge of their recovery, helping them become more self-reliant and confident.
 While the therapist offers support and guidance, respect for client autonomy ensures their individuality and free will are held at high regard.

 Non-Judgmental Attitude: A non-judgmental attitude denotes the counsellor's capacity to listen to the client without forming any preconceived opinions or judgements.
-Their role is not to moralise or criticise but rather, encourage open conversation by maintaining a supportive, empathetic stance.
+Their role is not to moralise or criticise but rather, to encourage open conversation by maintaining a supportive, empathetic stance.

 Different Types of Counselling Methodologies